 - Whatever type of gourd you are growing, it is ready for harvesting when the stems dry out and turn brown.

 - Cut the gourds from the vine, with a few inches of stem intact.
-Don't pull them off, or you might damage the stem end and allow some type of disease to enter the gourd, causing it to decay.
+Don't pull them off, or you might damage the stem end and allow some type of disease to enter the gourd, causing it to begin to decay.

 - Harvest all gourds before a hard frost.
 Immature gourds will not last long, but frost will ruin soft skin gourds entirely and even a light frost can alter the color of hard skin gourds and affect their ability to dry.

-Curing Ornamental Gourds
+How to Cure Ornamental Gourds

 - Start by cleaning the surface of the gourds with soapy water and allow them to air dry.
 You can wipe them with rubbing alcohol to further ensure the surface dries completely.